Varicella (Chickenpox) Vaccine - What You Need to Know

-- Sore arm from the injection, fever, or redness or rash where the shot is given can happen after varicella vaccine.
+- Sore arm from the injection, redness or rash where the shot is given, or fever can happen after varicella vaccination.

 - More serious reactions happen very rarely.
 These can include pneumonia, infection of the brain and/or spinal cord covering, or seizures that are often associated with fever.

-- In people with serious immune system problems, this vaccine may cause an infection which may be life-threatening.
+- In people with serious immune system problems, this vaccine may cause an infection that may be life-threatening.
 People with serious immune system problems should not get varicella vaccine.

 It is possible for a vaccinated person to develop a rash.
 If this happens, the varicella vaccine virus could be spread to an unprotected person.
-Anyone who gets a rash should stay away from people with a weakened immune system and infants until the rash goes away.
+Anyone who gets a rash should stay away from infants and people with a weakened immune system until the rash goes away.
 Talk with your health care provider to learn more.